Supervisor At NY Drug Manufacturer Sentenced For Theft Of Medication

 A former supervisor at a Long Island drug manufacturer is heading to federal prison for stealing animal medication.

-Gregory Settino, age 60, of Bethpage, in Nassau County, was sentenced to a year and a day behind bars Wednesday, April 20, in federal court in Central Islip.
+Gregory Settino, age 60, of Bethpage, was sentenced to a year and a day behind bars Wednesday, April 20, in federal court in Central Islip.
 He was also ordered to pay restitution of more than $800,000.

 Settino had pleaded guilty to stealing approximately $750,000 worth of the drug Adequan from his employer, American Regent, in Shirley.
 Adequan is an injectable drug typically given to horses and dogs to treat the degenerative effects of arthritis.